Grupo Vidanta: Vidanta Cruises

 In 2017, Grupo Vidanta acquired and rebuilt a cruise ship.
 The renovations include a new engine, new technology, and custom redesign of the ship's interior and exterior.
-Renamed as Vidanta Elegant, the vessel has a passenger capacity of 298 and is currently set to debut April 14th, 2022.
+Renamed as Vidanta Elegant, the vessel has a passenger capacity of 298 and is currently set to debut April 14, 2022.

 VidantaWorld

 VidantaWorld is an entertainment and theme park of 2,500 acres currently under construction in Vallarta, consisting of three "dream parks" along with accommodations.
 Among many of its themes will be a "realm" dedicated to Cirque du Soleil and the SkyDream Parks Gondola which will provide transportation between the parks and the hotels on a loop of 4 miles and 150 feet in height.
-The park is scheduled to open in 2023.
+The park was originally scheduled to open in 2023.

 Initiatives

 Vidanta Foundation

 Vidanta Foundation is a not-for-profit organization that falls under Grupo Vidanta and was formed in 2005 by Daniel Chávez Morán.
 Its mission statement is “to promote the social sciences and democratic values in Latin America.".